Accenture Case Interview: Complete Prep Guide (2026)

 How Do You Solve an Accenture Case Interview Step by Step?

-Accenture's own case interview workbook recommends a six step approach.
-In my experience coaching over 500 candidates, this framework is the most effective way to structure your thinking during an Accenture case interview.
+Accenture's own case interview workbook recommends a six step approach: listen, clarify, decompose, hypothesize, test, and summarize.
+Having coached hundreds of candidates, I can tell you this sequence is the most reliable way to structure your thinking during an Accenture case interview.

-The interviewer will give you a description of the business problem.
-This could be a few sentences or a full page of information.
-Take notes on the most important pieces, focusing on the context, company, and objective.
+Listen to the case: the interviewer will describe the business problem in anywhere from a few sentences to a full page of information.
+Take notes on the most important pieces, focusing on the context, company, and objective

-Ask clarifying questions to fully understand the business situation.
-Then confirm the objective with the interviewer.
-Solving the wrong problem is the fastest way to fail a case interview.
+Clarify the problem: ask clarifying questions to fully understand the business situation, then confirm the objective with the interviewer.
+Solving the wrong problem is the fastest way to fail a case interview

-Develop an educated guess about the answer based on the information you have so far.
-A hypothesis guides your analysis and keeps you on track, ensuring you spend time on the right questions.
+State your hypotheses: develop an educated guess about the answer based on the information so far.
+A hypothesis guides your analysis and keeps you focused on the questions that matter

-Answer questions and conduct analyses to validate or refine your hypothesis.
-Sometimes your hypothesis will be wrong and you will need to develop a new one.
-This is an iterative process.
-Your thinking should constantly sharpen as you move through the case.
+Test your hypotheses: answer questions and run analyses to validate or refine your hypothesis.
+Sometimes your hypothesis will be wrong and you will need a new one.
+Your thinking should sharpen as you move through the case

-Present a clear recommendation supported by two to three key reasons.
-Also include potential next steps you would take if you had more time or data.
-Do not worry if your answer does not match what actually happened.
-You are assessed on the process, not the answer.
+- Summarize your findings: present a clear recommendation supported by two to three key reasons, plus the next steps you would take with more time or data.
+You are assessed on the process, not the answer

 What Are Some Accenture Case Interview Examples?

-Below are examples of Accenture case interviews based on scenarios reported by candidates.
-These examples span different industries and case types to give you a broad sense of what to expect.
+Below are ten examples of Accenture case interviews based on scenarios reported by candidates.
+They span different industries and case types to give you a broad sense of what to expect.

-• Example #1: A consumer electronics company is looking to introduce a new smartwatch to the market.
+- Example #1: a consumer electronics company is looking to introduce a new smartwatch.
 How should they launch this new product?

-• Example #2: A global logistics company wants to streamline its supply chain operations.
+- Example #2: a global logistics company wants to simplify its supply chain operations.
 How can they lower their costs?

-• Example #4: A non-profit organization focusing on wildlife conservation is facing funding challenges.
-Recommend initiatives to enhance long term sustainability of fundraising.
+- Example #4: a nonprofit focused on wildlife conservation is facing funding challenges.
+Recommend initiatives to improve the long term sustainability of fundraising

-• Example #6: A leading e-commerce platform wants to enhance its customer experience.
-How can they improve customer satisfaction and loyalty?
+- Example #6: a leading e-commerce platform wants to improve its customer experience.
+How can they increase customer satisfaction and loyalty?

-• Example #7: A software company that serves small and medium sized businesses wants to expand into the enterprise market.
+- Example #7: a software company serving small and medium sized businesses wants to expand into the enterprise market.
 Should they enter this new market?

 What Are the Best Accenture Case Interview Tips?

-Below are six tips that will help you stand out in your Accenture case interviews.
-These are based on patterns I have seen from hundreds of successful candidates.
+Below are seven tips that will help you stand out in your Accenture case interviews.
+They build on Accenture's own interview advice and on patterns I have seen from hundreds of successful candidates.

 Structure your ideas before you start talking.
 If needed, ask for a minute to collect your thoughts.
-A well organized answer delivered 30 seconds later is far better than a rambling answer delivered immediately.
+A well organized answer delivered 30 seconds later beats a rambling answer delivered immediately.

 The case may take a direction you did not expect.
 You may need to completely change your approach or hypothesis.
 Interviewers want to see that you are open minded and can adapt on the fly.

 When presenting your framework, turn your paper around so the interviewer can follow along.
-If there is a whiteboard available, use it.
+In a virtual interview, hold your framework up to the camera or talk through it slowly and clearly.
 Visual aids make your communication clearer and more memorable.

 The 80/20 principle says that 80% of results come from 20% of your effort.
 You will not have time to answer every question in a case interview.
 Focus on the areas that will have the greatest impact on your recommendation.

-Tip #5: Pay attention to cues from the interviewer.
+Tip #6: Pay attention to cues from the interviewer

 A case interview is an opportunity to share your personality and unique experiences.
-If you have relevant insights from previous work, bring them up.
-This helps separate your answer from other candidates.
+If you have relevant insights from previous work or even personal experience as a customer, bring them up.
+This separates your answer from every other candidate's.

 How Should You Prepare for Accenture Case Interviews?

 There are seven steps to preparing for Accenture case interviews.
 In my experience, most candidates need 40 to 80 hours of preparation spread over 3 to 5 weeks to feel ready.
-Below is a step by step plan you can follow.
+Here is the step by step plan to follow.

-Before moving on, you should have strategies for developing frameworks, solving quantitative problems, answering qualitative questions, and delivering a recommendation.
+Learn the right strategies: it is far more effective to learn proven strategies upfront than to develop bad habits and correct them later.
+Before moving on, you should have strategies for developing frameworks, solving quantitative problems, answering qualitative questions, and delivering a recommendation

-Once you feel confident, do no more than 2 cases per week in the final stretch before your interview.
-This keeps you sharp without causing case fatigue, which can hurt your performance.
+- Stay sharp: once you feel confident, do no more than 2 cases per week in the final stretch.
+This keeps you sharp without causing case fatigue, which can hurt your performance

 Here is a sample four week preparation timeline: